MTCMarkFranco/mockgpt/readme.md

-# Semantic Kernel - MOCKGPT
+# Azure Function - MOCKGPT

 The `MOCKGPT` is an azure function to simulate a GPT API, Using Azure OpenAI